RanvierMUD/ranviermud/docs/extending/areas/scripting.md

 > Tip: Behaviors can be used as flags.
 For example, if you say `behaviors: ['combat']` on an NPC you don't need to
 > actually create a combat.js behavior file, `npc.hasBehavior('combat')` will still return true.
 This is used, as an
-> example, in the `kill` command in `core-combat` to differentiate pacifist NPCs from NPCs that can enter combat
+> example, in the `kill` command in `ranvier-combat` to differentiate pacifist NPCs from NPCs that can enter combat

 ## Default events